 A town of fascinating History

-Founded by the Welsh monk Mac Low, the old walled town is protected by its ramparts, the oldest dating from the XIIth century.
+Founded by the Welsh monk Mac Low, the old walled town of St-Malo is protected by its ramparts, the oldest dating from the XIIth century.
 Walk in the footsteps of fascinating characters such as Chateaubriand, Surcouf, Jacques Cartier or Anne of Brittany …

 Visit the castle museum, built by the Dukes of Brittany in the XVth century, the hotel Asfeld, the cathedral, then stroll along the beach to see the Fort National and the tiny islands of Grand Bé and Petit Bé only accessible at low tide.
 Enjoy a shopping trip to the walled town full of small shops and sunny terraces, then the charm of a stroll along the ramparts, make the most of the fresh sea air as you return by foot along the beach.